Key candidates eyeing Tunisian presidency - Journal du Cameroun

 – Media mogul Nabil Karoui –

-The controversial businessman and media mogul was indicted in July and arrested just weeks before the first round of the poll on charges of money laundering.
+The controversial businessman and media mogul was indicted in July and arrested on charges of money laundering, just 10 days before campaigning officially began.

 But the 56-year-old was still given the green light to run and has hit the campaign trail by proxy, deploying his wife and activists from his Qalb Tounes (Heart of Tunisia) party to woo voters.